 This acid reflux test typically lasts about 20 minutes.
 It is not painful and will not interfere with your ability to breathe.

-While this test may detect some complications of GERD, including Barrett's esophagus, only about half the people with acid reflux disease have visible changes to the lining of their esophagus.
+While this test may detect some complications of GERD, including esophagitis and Barrett's esophagus, only about half the people with acid reflux disease have visible changes to the lining of their esophagus.

 Diagnosing Acid Reflux With a Biopsy